guilhemmarchand/trackme/docs/userguide.rst

 **The data sources availability tracking is the first and default active tab in the user interface, it provides:**

 - Single form overview of the total number of data sources discovered ("DATA SOURCES")
+- Single form overview of the number of data sources in alert ("ANY PRIORITY DATA SOURCES IN ALERT")
-- Single form overview of the number of data sources in alert ("DATA SOURCES IN ALERT")
+- Single form overview of the number of data sources in alert with an high priority ("HIGH PRIORITY DATA SOURCES IN ALERT")
 - Single form overview of the total number of data sources that are not being monitored ("DATA SOURCES NOT MONITORED")
 - Filters for investigations
 - A dynamic and interactive table representation of the data sources content. (see bellow)